MatveyGuralskiy/FlaskPipeline/README.md

 [![Demonstraion Video](https://img.youtube.com/vi/66-BB7M-uA8/maxresdefault.jpg)](https://www.youtube.com/watch?v=66-BB7M-uA8)

 ### Continuous Integration
 <img src="https://github.com/MatveyGuralskiy/FlaskPipeline/blob/main/Screens/Demo/FlaskPipeline-CI.jpeg?raw=true">

+The Continuous Integration pipeline begins with the developer's contribution.
+Developers write and commit code for a Flask application to a GitHub repository, which includes security measures such as SQL injection protection and hashing functions.

+GitHub and Jenkins

+Upon committing the code, a GitHub webhook triggers the Jenkins pipeline.
+Jenkins is the cornerstone of our CI process, orchestrating several crucial steps to ensure code quality and security:

+1. Unit Testing: The pipeline kicks off with unit tests to verify the functionality of the code.

+2. Security Analysis: Bandit, a tool for security code analysis, scans the code for vulnerabilities.

+3. Code Quality Analysis: SonarQube assesses the code against coding standards and metrics, providing a comprehensive analysis report.

+4. Docker Image Build: The application is containerized using Docker, creating a Docker image.

+5. Vulnerability Scanning: The Docker image is scanned using Trivy to identify potential security vulnerabilities.

+6. Docker Compose Testing: The image undergoes further testing using Docker Compose.

+7. Infrastructure as Code (IaC): Terraform scripts are used to provision the necessary infrastructure on Amazon AWS: VPC, VPC Peering, Instances, EKS Cluste, Nodes, Policies, Security groups, Auto-Scaling Groups

+8. Ansible is responsible for updating Worker Nodes once every 3 days, which it performs late at night, he does this using a crontab

 ### Continuos Deployment
 <img src="https://github.com/MatveyGuralskiy/FlaskPipeline/blob/main/Screens/Demo/FlaskPipeline-CD.jpeg?raw=true">

+The Continuous Deployment process is initiated by the DevOps engineer, who oversees GitHub Actions workflows.
+These workflows automate the deployment process.
+The DevOps engineer can always choose which version of the application to deploy.

+GitHub Actions and Argo
+GitHub Actions interacts with the ArgoCD-FlaskPipeline repository.
+Any change in the Helm chart version triggers the deployment pipeline, managed by Argo.
+The deployment process includes several critical components:

+1. Service Management: Kubernetes services manage traffic routing to the appropriate pods.
+2. Deployment Management: Kubernetes deployments manage the lifecycle of pods, ensuring the correct number of replicas are running.
+3. Auto-Scaling: The system automatically scales pods based on demand, ensuring high availability and performance.
+4. AWS Load Balancer Controller: Manages incoming requests, directing them to the appropriate services.
+5. Application Load Balancer: Ensures secure communication by redirecting HTTP traffic to HTTPS.

+All deployments ensure zero downtime for our application.
+ArgoCD manages Helm Chart resources, allowing for their recreation or reconfiguration as needed

 ## 👣 Steps of Project and Detail Demonstration
 - [ ] Clone Repository
+- [ ] Change Terraform files
 - [ ] Create S3 Buckets for Terraform Remote State
 - [ ] Create Resources with Terraform in Frankfurt
 - [ ] Connect to Master Instance with SSH